-8.1.3 The risk management system should at least cover underwriting and reserving, asset-liability management, investments, liquidity and concentration risk management, operational risk management, conduct of business, and reinsurance and other risk-mitigation techniques.
+8.1.3 The risk management system should cover at least the following risks: underwriting and reserving, asset-liability management, investments, liquidity, concentration, operational and conduct, as well as reinsurance and other risk mitigation techniques.

-- 8.1.4 The risk management system should be aligned with the insurer's risk culture and embedded into the various business areas and units with the aim of having the appropriate risk management practices and procedures embedded in the key operations and structures. - CF 8.1.a The group-wide supervisor requires the Head of the IAIG to ensure that the group-wide risk management system encompasses the levels of the Head of the IAIG and legal entities within the IAIG and covers, at least, the: - diversity and geographical reach of the activities of the IAIG; - nature and degree of risks of individual legal entities and business lines; - aggregation of risks from the legal entities within the IAIG that arises at the level of the Head of the IAIG, including cross-border risks; - interconnectedness of the legal entities within the IAIG; - level of sophistication and functionality of information and reporting systems in addressing key group-wide risks; and - applicable laws and regulations of the jurisdictions where the IAIG operates. - CF 8.1.a.1 The group-wide risk management system should: - be integrated with its organisational structure, decisionmaking processes, business operations, and risk culture; - be integrated within its legal entities; and - measure the risk exposure of the IAIG against the risk limits on an on-going basis in order to identify potential concerns as early as possible. - CF 8.1.b The group-wide supervisor requires the Head of the IAIG to reflect, in the documentation of its group-wide risk management system, material differences in risk management that may apply to different legal entities within the IAIG and their associated risks. - CF 8.1.c The group-wide supervisor requires the Head of the IAIG to ensure that the IAIG has in place policies and procedures for promoting a sound risk culture. - CF 8.1.c.1 Processes and procedures for promoting an appropriate risk culture should include risk management training, address the issue of independence, and create appropriate incentives for staff. - CF 8.1.c.2 The IAIG's risk culture should support open communication of emerging risks that may be significant to the IAIG and its legal entities.
+- 8.1.4 The risk management system should be aligned with the insurer's risk culture and embedded into the various business areas and units with the aim of having the appropriate risk management practices and procedures embedded in the key operations and structures. - CF 8.1.a The group-wide supervisor requires the Head of the IAIG to ensure that the group-wide risk management system encompasses the levels of the Head of the IAIG and legal entities within the IAIG and covers, at least, the: - diversity and geographical reach of the activities of the IAIG; - nature and degree of risks of individual legal entities and business lines; - aggregation of risks from the legal entities within the IAIG that arises at the level of the Head of the IAIG, including crossborder risks; - interconnectedness of the legal entities within the IAIG; - level of sophistication and functionality of information and reporting systems in addressing key group-wide risks; and - applicable laws and regulations of the jurisdictions where the IAIG operates. - CF 8.1.a.1 The group-wide risk management system should: - be integrated with its organisational structure, decision-making processes, business operations, and risk culture; - be integrated within its legal entities; and - measure the risk exposure of the IAIG against the risk limits on an on-going basis in order to identify potential concerns as early as possible. - CF 8.1.b The group-wide supervisor requires the Head of the IAIG to reflect, in the documentation of its group-wide risk management system, material differences in risk management that may apply to different legal entities within the IAIG and their associated risks. - CF 8.1.c The group-wide supervisor requires the Head of the IAIG to ensure that the IAIG has in place policies and procedures processes for promoting a sound risk culture. - CF 8.1.c.1 Policies and processes and procedures for promoting an appropriate sound risk culture should include risk management training, address the issue of independence, and create appropriate incentives for staff. - CF 8.1.c.2 The IAIG's risk culture should support timely evaluation and open communication of emerging risks that may be significant to the IAIG and its legal entities.